Marisa Scheinfeld: Reviews of Catskill Series

-In a 2013 article by Jonthan Mark, the editor of the Jewish Week, Mark writes "The Catskills were always "the mountains," or "the country," as if the hardscrabble counties of Sullivan and Ulster were not New York State but a country, a mythical kingdom onto itself.
+In a 2013 article by Jonathan Mark, the editor of the Jewish Week, Mark writes "The Catskills were always "the mountains," or "the country," as if the hardscrabble counties of Sullivan and Ulster were not New York State but a country, a mythical kingdom onto itself.
 Mark writes, "There are ruins in the Catskills forests, relics of Jewish hotels, both the grand and the humble.
 In the desolation is a holy cooing, from the Jewish ghosts and the divinity of nature reclaiming its domain.
 Moss grows over carpets, once so carefully chosen.
 The darkened tearooms and nightclubs are now waterlogged, with weeds springing up within shells of buildings that are falling down, not torn down.
 Marisa Scheinfeld, a photographer documenting this almost apocalyptic transformation, says, "The decay and return of the wild is almost as opulent and lavish as the hotels were in their prime."

 Exhibitions

 Scheinfeld's work has been exhibited in solo exhibitions Yeshiva University Museum at the Center for Jewish History in New York City, The National Yiddish Book Center in Amherst, MA, The Lower East Side Jewish Conservancy in New York City, PhotoWorks in Glen Echo Park, MD, Edward & Bernice Wenger Center for the Arts at the Sid Jacobson JCC.
 In 2012, she presented her work on the Borscht Belt at the 12th Annual Catskills Preservation and History Conference.
 In 2015, she presented her work on the Borscht Belt at a Tenement Talk at the Tenement Museum in New York City in a panel entitled "The Stories of Ruins.* Marisa has been part of group exhibitions at The Midwest Center for Photography, The Ben Uri Gallery at The London Jewish Museum of Art.
 The Jewish Art Salon, and the 92Y.

 In a 2014 review from The New York Times, Edward Rothstein wrote "These images are affectionate without being nostalgic.
 The wreckage they show is almost lush with new growth.
 And while they really can't compete with history's vast iconography of ruin, their effect is unusual: The landscape of abandonment still retains signs of vitality — and we’re aware of the remarkable impact that this vitality had on American popular culture."

 A 2014 article from Newsweek by Abigail Jones describes the exhibition as ..the show is haunted by the detritus of what once was: the missing people, the abandoned activities, the desolate places that at one time buzzed with life.
 Hallways are bruised and broken, strewn with crumbling plaster and fallen insulation.
 Wires hang from ceilings, graffiti covers the walls, moss grows over floors and up stairs.
 In a guestroom at the Tamarack Lodge, a pale pink rotary phone sits on a bare mattress, the receiver off the hook.
 And yet Scheinfeld's photography shows that these broken hotels are very much alive."